 - Caramel Sauce: Drizzle caramel sauce over your grilled pineapple for an indulgent dessert.

 - Coconut Flakes: Toasted coconut flakes add a crunchy texture and tropical flavor to grilled pineapple.

-- Honey and Cinnamon: Drizzle honey and sprinkle cinnamon over your grilled pineapple for a warm and comforting treat.
+- Honey Glazed: Drizzle honey and sprinkle cinnamon over your grilled pineapple for a warm and comforting treat.

 Frequently Asked Questions

 I recommend cutting your pineapple spears about 1” thick so that they are able to retain some of their moisture while getting nice and caramelized on the outside.
 If they are too thick, they won’t get a chance to warm through to the center.

 I absolutely love to eat Grilled Pineapple warm because it’s so juicy and tender.
 With that being said, cold Grilled Pineapple is absolutely delicious.
 Especially cut into small dice and served over ice cream or cake with whipped cream.

 Yup!
 If you don’t have a grill or don’t want to fire it up for just one thing, you can make Grilled Pineapple in the broiler.
 Just repeat the steps above, cooking in a preheated broiler until all sides are golden brown.